 You will first go through a screening process to establish who you are, how you arrived in the UK and basic information about your claim will be taken.
 You can expect to be there several hours and the Home Office will then decide whether to detain you or release you while processing your claim.
 The detained fast track scheme has been suspended.
 It is therefore now far less likely that you will be detained at the screening unit. .At a later date you will be interviewed in depth about your asylum claim.

 It is very important to have a lawyer specialising in asylum law to assist you with your claim.
 Prior preparation of the claim and availability of a lawyer to help from the beginning can make a difference to your claim.

 If you are outside the UK, you can apply for asylum on arrival at any port.

 What information do I need to produce to apply successfully for asylum?

 You will be required to explain in detail why you fear being persecuted.
 This must involve a detailed description of your experiences and you should be prepared to talk in depth about your identity as a LGBTI individual, and how the environment in your country of origin affects the free expression of that identity.

-In recent years many of the Home Office refusals of sexual orientation asylum claims are based on them not believing that the applicants are lesbian, gay, bisexual, transgender or even intersex.
+In recent years many of the Home Office refusals of LGBTI asylum claims are based on them not believing that the applicants are lesbian, gay, bisexual, transgender or even intersex.
 It is therefore important to be prepared to talk about your experience of coming to terms with being different from your heterosexual family, and general environment.
 This does not mean talking about sex, but how you came to be who you are as a person.

 You will need to give details about any persecution that you have suffered in the past.
 If you have not suffered persecution in the past, you must explain why you believe that you will be persecuted in the future.